mgoldcoin/mgold/en/platform-features/smart-contracts.md

 ## Benefits of Smart Contracts on Waves Platform

-**Smart contracts** will bring new additions and added benefits to the Waves ecosystem:
+**Smart contracts** will bring new benefits to the Waves ecosystem:

 1. Smart accounts will allow for **multisignature** wallets, which cannot be controlled by simply one person alone.
 This will be particularly useful for token sales, since funds can be held safely during deployment.
 2. Waves smart contracts **do not use gas** for non-Turing complete smart contracts — which means that fixed costs are always known upfront.